wasim-ullah/wasim-blog/content/employers/_index.md

 What set me apart in the <b>crowd</b> is that I single handedly rebranded logos, websites, stationary and several other branding ingredients of eight national and multinational companies based out of Dubai in a period of three months, created viral content and received more than 25 thousand organic likes and 1 million views for a Facebook page in two weeks, helped twenty startups launch from scratch and grow online, and represented Product Hunt for their first time launch in Pakistan.<br>

+I have trained myself to be a full stack marketer through hard work and my experience is also backed well recognized certifications.